 - Olympia Museum

 We can form a vivid idea of the nature and conduct of athletic events at ancient Olympia from Homer’s description of the funeral games for Patroklos at Iliad 23.
-Held in honour of Zeus, king of the gods, the traditional foundation date for the games was 776 BC.
+Held in honour of Zeus, king of the gods and said to have been founded by Heracles, the traditional foundation date for the games was 776 BCE.
 The Greeks thought that the spectacle of intense physical competition involving beautiful human bodies would be as delightful and pleasing to the gods as it was to them.

 Because it was truly a Panhellenic occasion in which all the Greek city-states participated, a sacred truce was announced before each of festival to allow visitors to travel safely.
 During the truce, wars were suspended, legal disputes and executions were forbidden.

-Pheidias’ gold-and-ivory cult statue, one of the wonders of the ancient world, was housed in Zeus’ temple, but has not survived.
-Pausanias tells us that the seated god was so huge that if he had stood up, he would have taken the roof off.
-Sadly the statue has not survived.
-Outside the sanctuary were sports structures, thermal baths, and lodgings and accommodation for guests.
-(Overnight Olympia) BLD
+Pheidias’ gold-and-ivory cult statue, one of the wonders of the ancient world, was housed in Zeus’ temple.
+Pausanias tells us that the seated god was so huge that if he had stood up, he would have taken off the roof.
+Sadly, the statue has not survived.
+Outside the sanctuary were sports structures, thermal baths, and accommodation for guests.

-Following lunch at a local restaurant we continue to Kyllini, situated in the westernmost part of Elis and the Peloponnese.
+At midday we journey north to Kyllini, situated in the westernmost part of Elis and the Peloponnese.
 From the port of Kyllini we make the crossing by ferry to Poros, a picturesque small town located in the southeast of Kefalonia.

-Day 12: Tuesday 11 October, Kefalonia: Argostoli – Mazarakata – Poros – Skala – Razata – Argostoli
+Day 12: Tuesday 15 October, Kefalonia: Argostoli – Mazarakata – Sami – Razata – Argostoli

 - Optional walk to the Cyclopean Walls of Ancient Krani, Razata

-Three kilometres east of Argostoli lies the ancient citadel of Krani.
-Part of the mighty Cyclopean fortifications, dating from the 7th or 6th century BC, survive to this day and are considered among the best extant specimens of Greek military architecture.
-One level down are traces of a temple dedicated to the goddess Demeter and her daughter Persephone, according to an inscription found in the area.
+Following lunch in a local taverna in Sami, we travel to the ancient citadel of Krani.
+Here we visit the mighty Cyclopean fortifications, dating from the 7th or 6th century BCE, considered among the best extant specimens of Greek military architecture.
+One level down are traces of a temple dedicated to the goddess Demeter and her daughter Persephone.
 Access to the walls is on foot only (approx. 1.5kms).
-(Overnight Argostoli, Kefalonia) B
+(Overnight Argostoli, Kefalonia) BL

 Vathy, Ithaca (Ionian Islands) - 3 nights

-Day 13: Wednesday 12 October, Kefalonia – Vathy, Ithaca
+Day 13: Wednesday 16 October, Arogostoli, Kefalonia – Skala – Sami – Vathy, Ithaca

 - Drogarati’s Cave